 Should I include academic or extra curricular achievements on my resume?

 Definitely, such achievements as school prefect or captain may show leadership skills and any involvement in extra mural activity will be well received by an employer looking for staff who demonstrate a work/life balance.

 Should I put my work email address on my resume?

 You should avoid using your work contact details when applying for other positions unless you have clarified this with your current employer.
-If you are going to set up a hotmail address or something similar, be sure it is an appropriate address and avoid using nicknames as this could give a negative impression to a future employer.
+If you are going to set up a hotmail address or something similar, be sure it is an appropriate address and avoid using nicknames as this could leave a negative impression on a future employer.

 How long should my resume be?

 We would recommend that a resume be no longer than 4-5 pages, this is ample space to include all relevant career history and information.

 Cover letters are only useful if they are specifically tailored to the role.
 Don't use a generic cover letter as it looks as though you haven't put in any effort.
 If you are going to use a cover letter, use it to clearly outline where your skills and experience match those required in the role and ensure that it is correctly addressed.

 To find out how much you're worth, see the Salary Survey.